jeremytammik/tbc/a/1979_dark_theme.md

 We’re as excited as you to see new functionality make it into the products, but the development, releases, and timing of any features or functionality remains at our sole discretion.
 These updates should not be used to make purchasing decisions.

-So, the possibility that I would like to present today concerns supporting a Dark Theme UI in Revit add-ins:
+So, the possibility that I would like to present today concerns supporting the Dark Theme and how to handle it in a Revit add-in:

 ####<a name="2.1"></a> Dark Theme Switching

-Setting the UI Active Theme will switch the appearance of the Ribbon between light gray and dark blue, with three options:
+Setting the UI Active Theme will switch the appearance of the Ribbon between light grey and dark blue, with three options:

 - Light
 - Dark
 - Use system setting
-&ndash; Windows supports light and dark color schemes.
+&ndash; Windows supports light and dark colour schemes.
-If you choose this option, Revit will use the Windows color scheme and switch to a matching theme accordingly.
+If you choose this option, Revit will use the Windows colour scheme and switch to a matching theme accordingly.

 Light: